-(D)The three Worcester branches of quick service restaurant Subway have signed up CO CPO r a scheme that aims to encourage cafes and takeaways across the county to serve healthier options.
+The three Worcester branches of quick service restaurant Subway have signed up the control of the service and takeaways across the county to serve healthier options.

 Councillor Lynn Denham, City Council Cabinet member for Sustainable communities, said: "Offering a range of menu choices including healthier food options is good for customers and good for businesses.
 A restaurant with the Healthier Choices Food Award can attract more customers by making it easier for people to choose healthier lifestyles.
 Subway is the first national group to sign up to this important scheme, so I want to welcome them on board and hope they will inspire many other city food outlets to follow their example."